 New draperies may have a formaldehyde-based finish.
 Air out before hanging.

-them unless they are properly vented.
-Open doors to the rest of the house, use
+unless they are vented correctly.
+Open doors to the rest of the house, use an exhaust

 Moisture from cooking and washing leads to living pollutants.
 Use exhaust fans.

-Clean and adjust burners, use exhaust fans, and never use a stove or range to
+and adjust burners, and use exhaust fans.
+Never use a stove or range to heat a home.

+Engines.
 Engine exhaust carries CO and combustion byproducts.
-Never run engines in a
+Never run engines in a garage.

 Pesticides and fertilizers.
-Consider nonchemical methods.
+Think about using nonchemical methods instead.
 Air out if using indoors.

 Fuels.
-Store labeled, sealed containers made for fuels outside in a well-ventilated
+Store labeled, sealed fuel containers outside in a well-ventilated area.

 Laundry or utility areas

-Unvented clothes dryers promote moisture, living pollutants, and dust.
-Vent dryers
+Clothes dryers.
+Unvented dryers promote moisture, living pollutants, and dust.
+Vent dryers to the

-to the outside.
+outside.
 A gas-fired dryer creates CO and combustion byproducts.
-Clean
+Clean lint filters

+Water.
 Ground moisture promotes living allergens.
-Look for condensation on walls, water
+Look for condensation on walls, water on

-on floors, or sewage leaks.
-To keep water out, install gutters and downspouts,
+floors, or sewage leaks.
+To keep water out, install gutters and downspouts.
+Don't

-don't water near foundations, grade soil away from the house, and waterproof
+water near foundations and grade soil away from the house.
+Waterproof basement walls.

-Asbestos pipe wrap and furnace insulation should be checked routinely for damage
+Asbestos.
+Asbestos pipe wrap and furnace insulation should be checked routinely for damage or

 Have them inspected yearly, clean around them often, and change filters regularly.

-Call your fuel supplier or fire department at once if you suspect a CO or fuel
+Call your fuel supplier or fire department at once if you think there is a CO or fuel

+Radon.
 Test for radon.
-Have an experienced certified contractor from your state or the
+Have an experienced certified contractor from your state or the EPA